2011 Aotearoa Film & Television Awards

-The 2011 Aotearoa Film & Television Awards were held at the Viaduct Events Centre in Auckland, New Zealand on the evening of Saturday 12 November, with the crafts awards presented at an earlier luncheon on Thursday 10 November.
+The 2011 Aotearoa Film & Television Awards were the 2011 iteration of the annual New Zealand film and television awards, which have assumed different names over the years.

+Background and description

 After previously being known as the Qantas Film and Television Awards, the awards were renamed to the Aotearoa Film and Television Awards in August 2011.

+The event was held at the Viaduct Events Centre in Auckland, New Zealand, on the evening of Saturday 12 November, with the crafts awards presented at an earlier luncheon on Thursday 10 November.

 Nominees and Winners

 The Aotearoa Film and Television Craft Awards were announced on Thursday 10 November 2011, and the Aotearoa Film and Television Awards were announced on Saturday 12 November 2011.

 Winners are listed first and highlighted in boldface.